Introducing Corrections to the Reflectance of Graphene by Light Emission: Introduction

 Multilayer graphene composed of tens to hundreds of layers is an interesting research subject.
 However, it has not been explored much, partly because the success of the exfoliation method has rapidly shifted the interest of many researchers from infinite layers of graphite to few-layer graphene.
-The obvious advantage of multilayer graphene is that it can increase signal strength, whereas the signal strength of few-layer graphene is low and difficult to measure.
-Besides that, there are intriguing phenomena.
-For example, it has been shown that the number of layers that best absorb infrared radiation is 87.~\cite{Sasaki2020a} It is also interesting that a large nonlinear optical effect is being discussed as an effect peculiar to multilayer graphene.~\cite{Hendry2010,Sun2010,Mikhailov2012} For example, Yang {\it et al.} demonstrated that 24-layer graphene on a quartz substrate yields the maximum third-harmonic signal.~\cite{Yang2018}
+The obvious advantage of multilayer graphene is that it can increase the signal strength,~\cite{Devang2023} whereas the signal strength of few-layer graphene is low and difficult to measure.
+Besides that, multilayer graphene hosts various intriguing phenomena.
+For instance, studies have revealed that the optimal number of layers for absorbing infrared radiation is 87.~\cite{Sasaki2020a} Additionally, a notable nonlinear optical effect has been attributed to multilayer graphene.~\cite{Hendry2010,Sun2010,Mikhailov2012} Yang {\it et al.}, for instance, demonstrated the maximum third-harmonic signal from 24-layer graphene on a quartz substrate.~\cite{Yang2018}